The Ward W. and Priscilla B. Woods Institute for the Environment is guided by an 18-member advisory council.

-He is Chair of the Board of Trustees and Chair of the Executive Committee of the Wildlife Conservation Society, a trustee of the Lucile and David Packard Foundation and a director of a number of privately held companies.
-He was president and chief executive officer of Bessemer Securities, LLC, a privately held investment company, and managing partner of Bessemer Holdings, a private equity partnership, from 1989 until his retirement in December 1999.
-He has also held board position at The Nature Conservancy and the National Fish and Wildlife Foundation.
+He is Chair Emeritus of the Board of Trustees of the Wildlife Conservation Society, a former trustee of the Lucile and David Packard Foundation and a director of a number of privately held companies.
+He was president and chief executive officer of Bessemer Securities, LLC, a privately held investment company and managing partner of Bessemer Holdings, a private equity partnership, from 1989 until his retirement in December 1999.

 Priscilla B. Woods

 Priscilla, a clinical social worker, is actively involved in community affairs in Idaho.
 She serves on the USA Cycling Development Foundation and the Woods Hole Oceanographic Institute.
 She has been a trustee of Radcliffe College and Outward Bound.

 Matt Barger is the Managing Member of MRB Capital LLC, a venture capital investment company, and a Senior Advisor at Hellman & Friedman, LLC, a private equity firm with over $25 billion assets under management.
 Matt serves on the Board of Directors of Hall Capital Partners LLC and Artisan Partners Asset Management, and the Advisory Board of Mustard Seed.